robbtraister/fusion/documentation/recipes/using-environment-secrets.md

 Let's see how we can actually use environment variables in the sample Fusion app we've been building.

 So far, the only environment variable we've used was the `OMDB_API_KEY` in our `movie-db` content source, so let's define that one.
 The first thing we'll do is go to our `.env` file and add it there:

 ```bash
 #  /.env  #

 OMDB_API_KEY=a1b2c3d4e5
 ```

-Now when we restart and run the app locally, our `movie-db` content source should work!
+We now have everything we need for our content source to work locally!

 To get it working in staging/production environments, we'll need to first encrypt our secret variable, then create an `index.js` file in our `/src/environments/` directory.